Tina Fontaine's death and Raymond Cormier's trial: What the jury heard

 Share via Email

-WINNIPEG — Jurors sat through three weeks of evidence in the trial of Raymond Cormier, 56, who has pleaded not guilty to second-degree murder in the slaying of 15-year-old Tina Fontaine.
+WINNIPEG — Jurors sat through three weeks of evidence in the trial of Raymond Cormier, 56, who on Thursday was found not guilty of second-degree murder in the slaying of 15-year-old Tina Fontaine.
 Tina's body, wrapped in a duvet cover and weighed down by rocks, was pulled from the Red River in Winnipeg several days after she disappeared in August 2014.
 The case reignited calls for a national inquiry into missing and murdered Indigenous women.

 Here is what the jury heard: